Generalized Statistics on Lattices: Examples of generalized statistics

-We consider particle excitations in $(1+1)$, $(2+1)$, and $(3+1)$ spacetime dimensions. \begin{itemize} \item \textbf{(1+1)D:} Let the fusion groups of the particles be a finite group $G$, where each particle is labeled by an element $g \in G$.
+Let the fusion groups of the particles be a finite group $G$, where each particle is labeled by an element $g \in G$.
 While $G$ can be non-Abelian in general, we first focus on the Abelian case for demonstration.
-We define hopping operator $U(g)_{ij}$ as the operator which creates a particle $g$ at vertex $j$ and a particle $g^{-1}$ at vertex $i$.
+We define the hopping operator $U(g)_{ij}$ that creates a particle $g$ at vertex $j$ and a particle $g^{-1}$ at vertex $i$.
 The statistics of $g$-particles are defined by:

-where the vertices $0$, $1$, and $2$ are positioned along a segment, as shown in Fig.~\ref{fig: complex (a)}.
-Here, $|g|$ denotes the order of the element $g \in G$.
-This index corresponds to the third cohomology class $H^3(BG, U(1))$.
-This cohomology class is characterized by the partition function on the lens space \cite{Wang2015Topological, Tantivasadakarn2017Dimensional}:
+where the vertices $0$, $1$, and $2$ are positioned along a segment, as shown in Fig.~\ref{fig: complex (a)}, {\change and we define the group commutator by

+} Here, $|g|$ denotes the order of the element $g \in G$.
+This index corresponds to the degree-3 cohomology class $H^3(BG, U(1))$, {\change as shown in Table~\ref{tab: particle loop membrane}}. {\change The statistics $Z_3(g)$ can be interpreted as the partition function of the corresponding cohomology class on a lens space~\cite{Wang2015Topological, Tantivasadakarn2017Dimensional}:}

-where the $F$-symbol $F(g_1, g_2, g_3)$ is defined microscopically in Ref.~\cite{Kawagoe2020Microscopic, Seifnashri2024lsm}.
-Notably, when treating the particles as symmetry defects, the expression in Eq.~\eqref{eq: (1+1)D particle fusion statistics} becomes equivalent to the topological invariants computed from the boundary of (2+1)D symmetry-protected topological (SPT) phases \cite{CarolynZhangSPTEntangler}.
-The nontrivial statistics described by Eq.~\eqref{eq: (1+1)D particle fusion statistics} indicates an obstruction to satisfying $U(g)^{|g|}_{ij} = 1$, which aligns with the anomalous symmetry action outlined in Ref.~\cite{Else2014Classifying}.
-We also emphasize that the statistics in Eq.~\eqref{eq: (1+1)D particle fusion statistics} apply to non-Abelian groups.
+where the $F$-symbol $F(g_1, g_2, g_3)$ is {\change a sequence of unitary operators} defined microscopically in Ref.~\cite{Kawagoe2020Microscopic, Seifnashri2024lsm}. {\change Notably, when particles are treated as symmetry defects, the expression in Eq.~\eqref{eq: (1+1)D particle fusion statistics} coincides with the topological invariants computed from the boundaries of (2+1)D symmetry-protected topological (SPT) phases~\cite{CarolynZhangSPTEntangler}, which capture the Else–Nayak index~\cite{Else2014Classifying}.
+The nontrivial statistics described by Eq.~\eqref{eq: (1+1)D particle fusion statistics} signal an obstruction to satisfying $U(g)^{|g|}_{ij} = 1$, thereby reflecting an anomalous symmetry action. } We also emphasize that the statistics in Eq.~\eqref{eq: (1+1)D particle fusion statistics} apply to non-Abelian groups.
 For instance, when $G = S_3$ is the symmetric group, which contains the Abelian subgroups $\mathbb{Z}_2$ and $\mathbb{Z}_3$, we can substitute their generators into Eq.~\eqref{eq: (1+1)D particle fusion statistics} to derive the $\mathbb{Z}_2$ and $\mathbb{Z}_3$ invariants, separately.
-These results are consistent with the cohomology class $H^3(S_3, U(1)) = \mathbb{Z}_6 = \mathbb{Z}_2 \times \mathbb{Z}_3$. \end{itemize}
+These results are consistent with the cohomology class $H^3(S_3, U(1)) = \mathbb{Z}_6 = \mathbb{Z}_2 \times \mathbb{Z}_3$.